Grant’s Recovery Story

 by Grant McGeachie

 I felt desperate.
-I was 33 and alone with a bottle after having lived my entire life for others - never for myself.
-A chronic approval seeker and co-dependent you could say!
+I was 33 and alone after having lived my entire life for others – never for myself.

 The only solution I knew to control my desperation was alcohol.
 I am an alcoholic.
 I tried in vein to control my drinking – I needed to do this almost from the first moment I picked up a drink.
 Alcohol calmed the anxiety and fear that I had been living with my whole life.
 I had come to believe that it helped me through difficult situations.
 Really, I just hadn’t found the courage to look within and find the true source of my problems.